-With cannabis legalization, many Canadians are wondering about the boundaries and related legality of weed consumption.
-Many Canadians are wondering, “Can I drive while high?”.
+With cannabis legalization, many Canadians are wondering about the legal boundaries of weed consumption.
+You might be wondering, “Can I drive while high?”.
 Read on to learn about the legal limits of cannabis and how to enjoy it without getting into trouble with the law.

 At the stroke of midnight on October 17th, 2018, marijuana became legal across Canada under the Cannabis Act.
 Many Canadians take pride in the legalization of cannabis.
 It is a historical event that created waves across the globe and signalled a new perception of the drug.

 Despite pot being legalized for over a year, many Canadians are still wondering about the boundaries and related legality of weed consumption.
 A common query many Canadians have is, “What are the DUI laws on driving while high?”

 Impaired driving is the primary criminal cause of bodily harm or death in Canada.
 40% of Canadian drivers killed in vehicle crashes tested positive for drugs.
 This figure exceeds the percentage of drivers that tested positive for alcohol (33%).
 Unfortunately, these statistics indicate that the legalization of cannabis has caused more cannabis-related road accidents.

 At Canada Drives, we believe in having fun responsibly.
 In this post, we answer some common questions about the legal limits of cannabis, and how driving while high is viewed in the eyes of the law.

 Let’s start with the basics.
 DUI stands for driving under the influence.
 The “influence” refers to being intoxicated as a result of the consumption of drugs, alcohol, or any other substance that alters your behaviour and responses.